We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Another advantage of partnering with a BrokerLink insurance broker is that we'll do all of the legwork.
 Your experienced insurance broker will be 100% dedicated to delivering you the best possible coverage from the very first time you contact us.
 They will ask you to clarify your requirements, look at what different companies are offering, and review policies prior to providing you with several tailored options.

-Another reason why you should work with an Ontario-licensed insurance broker is because of the professional experience they hold.
+Another reason why you should work with an Ontario-licensed insurance broker is their professional experience.
 Brokers are fully licensed and have years of prior experience assisting Ontario drivers like you in finding high-quality auto policies that will make renewing your insurance more manageable and more streamlined from start to finish.

 In the unfortunate event that you must file a claim, brokers can walk you through each step of the process, ensuring that you are aware of precisely what needs to be taken care of and that your claim will be dealt with as soon as possible.